 Like Wilson's RBI mark, Ruth got a good bit of help from a lineup that collectively hit .300 and averaged 6.2 runs.
 But don't shortchange the 353 times that "The Bambino" reached base, which still stands as the fifth-highest single-year total in modern history.
 Hitting 59 homers will go a long way, too, of course.
 Even at his peak, Bonds never scored 150 times in a season; Jeff Bagwell (152 runs in 2000) is the most recent player to crack 150, and he was the first since Ted Williams in 1949.

 Pete Rose's 15,890 plate appearances and 4,256 hits

-It is conceivable that Ichiro could be within shouting distance of Rose's hit mark had he debuted in America well before his age-27 season.
+It is conceivable that Ichiro could have been within shouting distance of Rose's hit mark had he debuted in America well before his age-27 season.
 It's much harder to imagine any player not only equaling Rose's 24 big league seasons, but also maintaining the excellence required to average 662 plate appearances per season as the Hit King did.
-Manny Machado, who entered Friday leading all current 25-and-under players with 2,366 plate appearances, would need to plan on a 694-plate-appearance pace over the next 19 1/2 seasons to challenge Rose.
+Among players who were in their age-25 season or younger entering 2020, Carlos Correa's 2,362 career plate appearances lead the way.
+Correa still has about 13,500 more to go to catch Rose.

 Hank Aaron's 6,856 career total bases

 Bonds may have eclipsed Aaron as the Home Run King, but no one comes close to "Hammerin' Hank" in this measure of metronomic power.
-Stan Musial still stands closest to Aaron with 6,134 total bases, while Jose Pujols (5,552 total bases entering Friday) would need to average about 373 over the remaining 3 1/2 seasons of his contract -- a total he hasn't reached since he won his last Most Valuable Player Award in 2009.
+Stan Musial still stands closest to Aaron with 6,134 total bases, while Albert Pujols (5,836 total bases through '19) is more than 1,000 behind Aaron and has just two seasons remaining on his contract.

 Off the beaten path